 I found the political undertones interesting, with Bane basically representing the terrorist arm of Occupy Wall Street and Batman as the hero of the one percent.
 When Bane threatened to obliterate Gotham with a nuclear weapon, the military said “call the President” to find out what to do.
 A friend remarked immediately “Are you kidding?
 Obama would be right in there with them.”
 Of course, the President does cave to Occupy Gotham and gives them what they want.

-One review I saw criticized the movie for having Bane and his partner (a plot twist I will not reveal here) leave Gotham before the nuclear weapon goes off, especially since they knew in advance that the city would be destroyed.
+One review I saw criticized the movie for having Bane and his partner (a plot twist I will not reveal here) not leave Gotham before the nuclear weapon goes off, especially since they knew in advance that the city would be destroyed.
 I do not think this is all that unbelievable.
 After all, Muslim terrorists often sacrifice their own lives to slaughter innocent people, so it is not unusual to think that Bane and his partner would be so committed to “sanitizing” Gotham that they would be willing to die with the city.

 There was a great scene between Wayne and Alfred where Alfred determines not to help Wayne kill himself that sets up the final scene perfectly, and Anne Hathaway was great as Catwoman.
 Tom Hardy was fine as Bane, but because Bane is so huge in the comics, it would have been better to have a bigger actor play Bane.